Introduction to Selenium

 Selenium Grid is a testing tool that lets you run your tests on various machines against different browsers.
 It is part of the Selenium suite that specializes in running multiple tests across different browsers, operating systems, and machines.
 You can connect to it with Selenium Remote Control by stating the browser version, browser, and operating system as per your choice.
 You will be able to specify these values through Selenium Remote Control capabilities.
 With Selenium Grid, one server makes a move as a hub.
 Tests communicate to the hub to get access to browser instances.
 The hub has a list of servers that provide access to browser instances (WebDriver nodes) and lets tests use these instances.

-Selenium Grid allows parallel testing and also allows managing different browser versions and browser configurations centrally (instead of in each individual test).
+Selenium Grid allows parallel testing and also managing different browser versions and browser configurations centrally (instead of in each individual test).

 There are multiple online platforms that provide an online Selenium Grid that you can access to run your Selenium automation scripts.
 For example, you can use LambdaTest.